-Yet, as good as these reasons are, we were still hankering.
+Yet, as good as these reasons were, we were still hankering.
 We visited the motorhome shows to look at conversions and came to the conclusion that they all lacked a little finesse.
 There were either style issues, or some cheap bits and pieces, or some bad finishing-off.

 Fantastic to drive, looked great, well-equipped, but so much of it felt fragile and there were so many things to break!
-Not to mention the trauma of spending nearly £55,000.
+Not to mention the trauma of spending £55,000+.

 It’s a campervan but without the fridge, stove and sink.
 It does have a rising roof, two double beds, electric hook-up, an awning, those nifty chairs that stow in the tailgate and table that slots in the door, plus some good storage and acres more space.

-Here’s why we chose a Beach
+Here’s why we decided on a VW California Beach

 - A saving of around £10,000 on a full-fat California SE/Ocean.

-- Less to go wrong – no water or gas, fewer bits to break, a manual rather than electric rising roof
+- Less to go wrong – no water or gas, fewer bits to break, a manual rather than electric rising roof.

 - There are just two of us, so we can sleep upstairs and leave downstairs as a permanent lounge.

-- Heated seats (not something we’d have chosen, but very cosy), cruise control, parking sensors, Bluetooth music
+- Heated seats (not something we’d have chosen, but very cosy), cruise control, parking sensors, bluetooth music

 - The niftiness of the table and chairs that stow away so beautifully